Laura Smith Haviland: Later years

 When the Reconstruction ended in 1877, many African Americans fled the South, where they were subject to attacks by racist individuals and groups such as the Ku Klux Klan.
-Thousands of African American men, women and children, crowded into makeshift refugee camps in Kansas.
+Thousands of African-American men, women, and children, crowded into makeshift refugee camps in Kansas.
 Determined to help, Haviland set out with her daughter Anna for Washington, D.C., where she testified about the appalling conditions at the camps, before traveling to Kansas with supplies for the refugees.
-Using her personal savings, Haviland purchased 240 acre in Kansas for the Freedmen at one of the refugee camps to live on and farm.
+Using her personal savings, Haviland purchased 240 acre in Kansas for the freedmen at one of the refugee camps to live on and farm.

 Death

-During her life, Laura Haviland not only combated slavery and worked to improve the living conditions of Freedmen, she was also actively involved in other social causes, advocating for women's suffrage, and helping to organize the Women's Christian Temperance Union in Michigan.
+During her life, Laura Haviland not only fought slavery and worked to improve the living conditions of freedmen, she was also actively involved in other social causes, advocating for women's suffrage, and helping to organize the Women's Christian Temperance Union in Michigan.

 Laura Haviland died on April 20, 1898, in Grand Rapids, Michigan, at the home of her brother, Samuel Smith.
 She is buried next to her husband in the Raisin Valley Cemetery in Adrian, Michigan.

-Symbolically, at Haviland's funeral, hymns were sung by a choir of white and African American singers, and then her casket was carried to the grave by a group white and African American pall-bearers.
+Symbolically, at Haviland's funeral, hymns were sung by a choir of white and African-American singers, and then her casket was carried to the grave by a group of white and African-American pall-bearers.